 There is a pre-existing human-animal bond involved with pet therapy.
 People are happier and healthier when they are in the presence of animals.
 It is scientifically proven that the human-animal bond increases positivity and socialization, decreases blood pressure, and reduces anxiety, stress, and depression.

-Due to these amazing benefits, several skilled nursing facilities across the nation now offer or allow pet therapy for therapeutic purposes.
+Due to these amazing benefits, several skilled nursing facilities across the nation now offer or allow pet therapy for seniors, for therapeutic purposes.
 Pet therapy is used to support health and healing for seniors of all ages with various health conditions.